yokomizor/yokomizor.github.com/resume.md

   <span>May 2014 - Jun 2014</span>
 </div>

-<i>Projeto Fígado</i> is a platform to improve the liver transplantation in São Paulo.
+*Projeto Fígado* is a platform to improve the liver transplantation in São Paulo.
 It was developed inside the *Faculdade de Tecnologia do Estado de São Paulo* and *Secretaria da Saúde do Estado de São Paulo*.
 I built a mobile app using Phonegap and AngularJS.

 ### [Atados](http://www.atados.com.br)